The Nunda, Eater of People: Second part

 The tale was also collected in Zanzibar by George Bateman, with the name Mkaaah Jeechonee, the Boy Hunter: his father is Sultan Maaj'noon and the huge cat is called Noondah.
 This version skips the episode with the bird and focuses on the hunt for the king's giant feline.

 Another translation of the tale was Nunda the Slayer and the origin of the One-Eyed, published by Chauncey Hugh Stigand and sourced from the Swahili language.
 This version lacks the introductory part with the bird and begins with the Sultan feeding his pet cat until he grows large enough.

 German linguist Carl Velten collected a version of the second part of the story, titled Hadisi ya nunda, which he translated to German as Geschichte der bösen nunda ("Tale of the Evil Nunda").
 In this tale, a king orders his soldiers to find meat for his pet creature, which he feeds until it grows large enough.

 Analysis

 Tale type

 The first part of the tale is classified in the international Aarne-Thompson-Uther Index as tale type ATU 550, "Bird, Horse, and Princess", or, previously, "The quest for the Golden Bird".
 The second part of the tale involves motif B.11.2.3.1, "The monster that devours everything".

 The second part of the tale sometimes exists as an independent story, such as the version Hadisi ya nunda, collected and published by German linguist Carl Velten.
+In this regard, Noël J. Gueunier and Madjidhoubi Said noted that the story of "Le Monstre dévorant" ("Swallowing Monster") is spread across Africa, "particularly" in the Bantu-speaking areas and in the Malagasy regions.